 Our services supporting those with Huntington disease is unique in Toronto and Canada.
 We have some transitional units available to adults with early to mid-stage Huntington disease.
 For these individuals and their families, there are free monthly drop-in days for them to socialize and connect with other members of the Huntington’s community.
 (Lunch is provided.)

 Providing support to individuals living with the effects of an acquired brain injury (ABI) in their own studio apartment.
-The minimum age requirement is 45 years old, as required by the landlord, Toronto Community Housing.
 We work with Clients to set goals and provide support specific to their individual needs.
 The individuals must not have any behavioral challenges which actively prevent them from working on long-term goals, safe community access or which present an imminent risk of harm to themself or others.